 - What technical terms and concepts need defining?
 Which could be omitted?

 - Was this research conducted with a research grant, as part of an independent study, or other?
 Please specify.

 Answering these questions should give you an idea of what is needed to turn a technical or scholarly paper into an article, commentary, or brief suitable for publication in Inquiry (see EDITORIAL AND REVISION PROCESS).

-Meet with a staff editor to discuss your responses, the revision process, and the editorial calendar.
+Discuss your responses, the revision process, and the editorial calendar with an editor.
 Your responses help the editors make final selections for the next issue.
 Selection of articles is based on representing a variety of disciplines and on authors’ commitment to the revision process.

-Research briefs, published in the fall issue only, must be submitted by October 7 for fall, and November 7 for spring publication.
+Research briefs, published in the fall and spring issues, must be submitted by October 7 for fall, and November 7 for spring publication.
 Submissions should not exceed 1000 words.
 A complete first draft includes:

 - A clear definition of your research topic and objectives.

 - A description of your methods and research activities.

 - A brief discussion of preliminary, anticipated, or final results.
 (Note that the word limit of a research brief does not permit a thorough discussion of results.
 If you would like to share more details of your results, consider submitting a research article.)